thomasmf/nomenine-defunct/documentation/tutorial/syntax.md

 - State is the information contained in that object.
 - The function itself is the *objective* of that object.

-Mininine has only two different types of objects.
+Mininine has only two types of objects.

 - Words